Shazam2morrow/hacktips/Web/command-injection.md

 Injected command can be used to trigger an out-of-band interaction with a controlled system.
 This technique is especially good in cases where the result of command execution is not displayed.

 There are multiple ways to establish the out-of-band interaction but the most frequently used are DNS and HTTP protocols.
-No matter which protocol or command is used to establish the out-of-band interaction the attacker can monitor to see if the lookup happens, to confirm if the command was successfully injeted.
+No matter which protocol or command is used to establish the out-of-band interaction the attacker can monitor to see if the lookup happens, to confirm if the command was successfully injected.

 #### DNS